lsa172/quickRibbon_riggingTool/README.md

 notes:
 -sometimes the automatic skinweight assignment to controller joints on the NRUBS plane may not be ideal.
 If the ribbon setup does not
     deform ideally, please double-check the skinweight on its NURBS plane first

+Bonus content!
+LoadQuickRibbon script:
+If you downloaded or copied the quickRibbon.py script in Maya's default script folder (usually \Documents\maya\scripts) and import or copy this script into Maya's script editor, it will run the quickRibbon tool for you.
+It's pretty handy if you want to develop upon the current quickRibbon script.